xebialabs-community/xld-terraform-enterprise-plugin/README.md

 The default value is : `([a-zA-Z_1-9]*)__(\d+)`

 ### Control task : Process Module
-On the `terraform.Module` deployable, a `Process Module` control task allows to automatically fills the terraform modules with the variables defined in. it fills only with the variables that has no default value or null value or empty value ({} or []).
+On the `terraform.Module` deployable CI, a `Process Module` control task allows to automatically fills the terraform modules with the variables defined in. it fills only with the variables that has no default value or null value or empty value ({} or []).

 ### How to define a new provider